Basaron/BLC_Auto_Light_Guide/README.md

 With the specific IPv4 address instead of 'IPv4 address'.

-# Setting up the automated light guide
+# Setting up the Automated Light Guide